mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md

 Each LU in a TDM project has the following structure:

-- Dummy root table: FABRIC_TDM_ROOT.
+- Dummy root table, FABRIC_TDM_ROOT.

 - Generic TDM LU tables that are linked to the root table.

-- Two main branches that are linked to the root table:
+- Two main branches that are linked to the root table -

   - **Source branch**, LU tables that extract an entity's source data.
 Source LU tables are populated when a TDM task needs to load (insert) entities to a target environment and therefore must extract the source data of these entities.

   - **Target branch**, LU tables that extract the target keys of an entity.
 The keys are extracted from the target environment to enable deleting an entity from a target environment if required by the TDM task.

-    Click for more information about the [Fabric implementation to support deleting entities from the target environment](08_tdm_implement_delete_of_entities.md).
+    Click for more information about [Fabric implementation and deleting entities from the target environment](08_tdm_implement_delete_of_entities.md).

 ### Step 1 - Copy the Objects from the TDM_LIBRARY LU into Each LU